RedHat-UX/red-hat-design-system/elements/rh-avatar/docs/10-style.md

 ## Theme

-  All avatar variations are available in both light and dark themes.
+  All avatar variants are available in both light and dark themes.

 ### Light and dark themes